 Any tradie or self-respecting DIY enthusiast will tell you having the right power tools in your tool box is as important to getting the job done as applying a little elbow grease.
 Ever tried drilling tiles without a specialist drill bit?
 Or cut a large tree trunk using a manual wood saw?
 We hope not.
 Whether you’re chipping away at it on a construction site or in your own backyard, buying trade quality tools is a must to get the best bang for your buck.

 That’s where our review can help.
-Canstar Blue surveyed more than 600 Aussies for their feedback on the power tools (i.e. drill, nail gun, etc.) they’ve purchased and used in the last two years.
+Canstar Blue surveyed more than 700 Aussies for their feedback on the power tools (i.e. drill, nail gun, etc.) they’ve purchased and used in the last three years.
 Respondents rated brands on important factors such as reliability and performance, ease of use, noise levels, value for money and so on.
 Those which received the minimum survey sample size of 30 responses are featured in our results.

 Read on to explore what brands featured in our review have to offer, plus what you should look out for when shopping for power tools.

 Ozito is a go-to brand for many homeowners, DIY enthusiasts and tradespeople, largely because it’s one of the most affordable brands on the market, with a decent selection of products to boot.
 Ozito offers a Power X Change range comprising of over 70 power tools and garden equipment – all powered by the same battery.
 It’s a game changer for people short on time and space.
 In the handheld power tools department, you’ll find the usual, including corded drills and cordless drills (with prices starting from $50) and hammers, angle grinders, laser levels, saws, rotary tools and the likes.
-Ozito also has a decent range of benchtop tools for metal cutting, welding, tables etc. This brand is available online and in most Bunnings stores.
+Ozito also has a decent range of benchtop tools for metal cutting, welding, tables, and is available online and in most Bunnings stores.

 A big name in the home appliances world, Bosch offers a German-engineered range of power tools and safety solutions targeted specifically at tradies.
 Its range includes Combo Kits for tradespeople and standalone tools like drills, drywall screwdrivers, impact wrenches and drivers, sanders, planers, multi-cutters and more.
 You can opt to shop tools by trade, with Bosch offering solutions for electricians, metal construction workers, plumbers and heating engineers and joiners and carpenters.